AZORES – The Trip

 PICO

-The second-largest island most commonly reached by ferry from Faial to Madalena.
+The second-largest island is most commonly reached by ferry from Faial to Madalena.
 Lava rock from ancient eruptions forms the walls of many homes and borders vineyards for the local wine, Verdelho.
-I arrived by ferry at 20:20, but was not able to get a rental car or scooter (the Azores is very busy in the summer).
+I arrived by ferry at 20:20 but was not able to get a rental car or scooter (the Azores is very busy in the summer).
 I had befriended a Danish couple, but the car they reserved could not be rented as he had not had his driver’s license for 3 years.
 They found me needing someone and I ended up renting, driving and taking all the responsibility for accidents and tickets.
-I drove them to their accommodation on the west of the island, drove 30 kms to the other side of the island, checked into my accommodation, tried to sleep for an hour and returned to their place at 00:30 to drive up to Mountain House to climb Pico.
+I drove them to their accommodation on the west of the island, drove 30 km to the other side of the island, checked into my accommodation, tried to sleep for an hour and returned to their place at 00:30 to drive up to Mountain House to climb Pico.

 All climbers – with or without a guide – must check-in at Casa da Montanha at 1200m, the starting point for everyone.
 You are given a GPS and your location is tracked constantly.
 Fees in 2021 were 35€.
-It is basically a very steep hike with a wide range of hard rock and soil.
+It is a very steep hike with a wide range of hard rock and soil.
 Guides are suggested as they know the shortcuts, shelters in bad weather and best paths.
 Weather can be anything and change rapidly.
 Bring warm sweaters, jackets, gloves and toques.

 Start early (6:30?).
 There are 47 numbered poles on the way to the peak – although after #44 you’re already on the crater with a 70m summit scramble to a mini-mountain called Piquinho, which may be the hardest part.
 There are no trees but all kinds of different kinds of lava, craters, and formations.
 8-9 hours.

-Feel heat, steam escaping between the rocks, the stones are hot, the air is hot.
+Feel heat, and steam escaping between the rocks, the stones are hot, the air is hot.
 The 360-degree views of the Atlantic and the nearby islands of Faial and Sao Jorge.
 Views are not usually clear.
 The almost perfect cone of the volcano is topped by an almost perfectly round, 30m deep flat-bottom crater of ~550 m diameter.
 The floor of the crater has stone pits and shelters made by climbers to spend the night and see sunrise and sunset.
 Tents are mandatory if sleeping here.

 Several companies offer night climbs starting at 01:30 to arrive on top for sunrise.
 Another major advantage is to avoid cloud and get a good view.